 The requirements for the M.A. degree are the following; at least three semesters in residence are necessary to complete them, but a full two years is the normal length of time, with the final semester spent focused on the thesis.

-- Satisfactory completion of eleven approved semester courses, including one year each of phonology (Ling 530-531) and syntax (Ling 550-551).
-All courses must be at the 400 level or above.
+- Satisfactory completion of eleven approved course units (one semester each), including one year each of phonology (Ling 530-531) and syntax (Ling 550-551).
+All courses must be at the 400 level or above to receive graduate credit.

 - A thesis written under the supervision of a faculty committee.
 The thesis can be based on previous coursework.
 The committee consists of at least two faculty members, the adviser and a reader, who both must also be members of the graduate group.